x-Xymos/IowaHomes/README.md

 ## Deployment
-The deployment to a cloud server or anywhere else is the same as above.
+Deployment to a cloud server or anywhere else is the same as above.

 ## Built With